jlbradha/Website_Ecology/content/Overview.md

 Because I am so excited about ecology, I have planned a jam-packed semester and will use every second of class time available.
 Therefore, if you are late to class, you will miss valuable information!
 Please make every effort to arrive to class on time and prepared.
 Excessive tardies will negatively affect your participation grade.

 Attendance is required at every class.
 There are no make-up assignments for missing class or lab.
 However, you are still responsible for knowing the material come exam time.
-However, emergencies do arise and related abseneces will be excused with written, verifiable documentation provided for legitimate emergencies (e.g. representing Wofford in an official capacity, family emergency, accident, etc).
+However, emergencies do arise and related absences will be excused with written, verifiable documentation provided for legitimate emergencies (e.g. representing Wofford in an official capacity, family emergency, accident, etc).
 In these circumstances, please let me know as early as possible that you will be missing class.